-Figure 10: Responses to Powerco's customer satisfaction survey
+Figure 12: Responses to Powerco's customer satisfaction survey

-STAKEHOLDER MAIN INTEREST HOW STAKEHOLDERS' INTERESTS ARE IDENTIFIED Electricity consumers Service quality and reliability Price Safety Information Environmental Consultation and retailer feedback Dedicated client managers for large consumers Appropriate price paths and quality standards Incident reports, complaints and complements Measurement and benchmarking of Powerco performance Retailers Efficient business-to-business processes Service to final consumers Price Dedicated relationship client managers Contracting agreements Direct engagement Embedded Generators Technical performance and rules Reliability Connection agreement Direct engagement and negotiationContractual connection agreements Transpower (as grid and system operator) Technical performance and rules compliance GXP loading and planning Direct engagement Administration of Electricity Governance Rules Commerce Commission Pricing levelsQuality standardsEffective governance Meetings with Commissioners and staff Quality responses to consultation papers, decision papers and regulatory determinations State bodies and regulators Safety via the Ministry of Economic Development Market operation and access via the Electricity Authority Environmental performance via the Ministry for the Environment Published acts, rules and determinations Formal reporting On-going consultation Powerco's shareholders Efficient and effective business management and planning Financial performance Governance Risk management Corporate governance and arrangements Formal reporting KPIs Employees and Contractors Safe, productive working environment Training and development Continuous improvement, adoption of new technology and practices Regular dialogue, internal communications and employee surveys Contractor negotiations and dialogue Unions and employee arrangements Public, iwi, landowners Public safety Land access and respect for traditional lands Environmental Consultation and feedback Access and easement negotiations and agreements Acts, regulation and other requirements
+STAKEHOLDER MAIN INTEREST HOW STAKEHOLDERS' INTERESTS ARE IDENTIFIED Electricity consumers Service quality and reliability Price Safety Information Environmental Consultation and retailer feedback Dedicated client managers for large consumers Appropriate price paths and quality standards Incident reports, complaints and complements Measurement and benchmarking of Powerco performance Retailers Efficient business-to-business processes Service to final consumers Price Dedicated relationship client managers Contracting agreements Direct engagement Embedded Generators Technical performance and rules Reliability Connection agreement Direct engagement and negotiation Contractual connection agreements Transpower (as grid and system operator) Technical performance and rules compliance GXP loading and planning Direct engagement Administration of Electricity Governance Rules Commerce Commission Pricing levelsQuality standardsEffective governance Meetings with Commissioners and staff Quality responses to consultation papers, decision papers and regulatory determinations Electricity Authority Market operationAccessPricing methodology ReportingMeetings with Board members and staff State bodies and regulators Safety via the Ministry of Business, Innovation and Employment Environmental performance via the Ministry for the Environment Published acts, rules and determinations Formal reporting On-going consultation Powerco's shareholders Efficient and effective business management and planning Financial performance Governance Risk management Corporate governance and arrangements Formal reporting KPIs Employees and Contractors Safe, productive working environment Training and development Continuous improvement, adoption of new technology and practices Regular dialogue, internal communications and employee surveys Contractor negotiations and dialogue Unions and employee arrangements Public, iwi, landowners Public safety Land access and respect for traditional lands Environmental Consultation and feedback Access and easement negotiations and agreements Acts, regulation and other requirements

-Powerco's stakeholders and how their interests are identified are described below.
+188. Powerco's stakeholders and how their interests are identified are described below.

-- 176. At the community level, Powerco has considered the price quality trade-off associated with proposed investments.
-For example, Powerco undertook a consultation process with the Taihape community.
-The substation supplying the town and surrounding area only has one transformer.
-If this were to fail around 3,800 consumers would lose supply.
-Powerco consulted with the community on whether it would be prepared to incur higher line charges to fund installation of a second transformer.
-The feedback from the community was they were not willing to accept higher charges. - 177.
-For non-standard customers, Powerco is able to offer a service more tailored to their requirements.
+189. For non-standard customers, Powerco is able to offer a service more tailored to their requirements.
 Powerco continues to consult with these customers through one-to-one liaison with key account managers, consistent with the Parsons Brinckerhoff c) iii) Provided that prices satisfy (a) above, prices should be responsive to the requirements and circumstances of stakeholders in order to, where network economics warrant, and to the extent practicable, encourage investment in transmission and distribution alternatives (e.g. distributed generation or demand response) and technology innovation

-Associates best practice recommendations.22 This works well as large customers are usually familiar with the issues involved in price/quality trade-offs and strong relationships provide a firm foundation for discussing all aspects of quality and price.
+Associates best practice recommendations.21 This works well as large customers are usually familiar with the issues involved in price/quality trade-offs and strong relationships provide a firm foundation for discussing all aspects of quality and price.

-178. The number, size and pricing characteristics of non-standard customers on Powerco's network are described in tables 7 and 8 and in paragraphs 55 - 65.
+190. The number, size and pricing characteristics of non-standard customers on Powerco's network are described in tables 7 and 8 and Section 15.